BBWARM SERVICE CHARGE

 How much money does this service charge raise?

-The service charge generates approximately $740,000 annually.
+With the 2009 rates, this service charge generated approximately $780,000 annually.
+Once the new rates are fully phased in (2028) it will generate approximately 1,890,000 per year.
 Future revenue will vary based on the number of new developments in the watershed and rate adjustments granted.

-Why are public properties, churches, and schools being billed?
+Why are public properties and churches being billed?

 The service charge, just like water and sewer rates, is based upon the cost of services provided.
 Because this is not a tax, it must be collected from all properties that receive service.
 Public properties, churches, and schools contribute a significant amount of runoff because of their size and amount of hard surface.

-Why is there a flat rate for residential properties within each density designation?
+Why is there a flat rate for residential properties?

-Most residences have a similar amount of impervious area.
+Most residences have a similar amount of impervious area (approximately 4,000 square feet).
 The flat rate simplifies the administration of the charge but maintains the equity of the charge structure.

 My home/business is not connected to the public drainage system, or I have built on-site facilities to manage my runoff.
 Why should I have to pay?